-This case study explains Vattenfall's work on the island of Gotland.
-Vattenfall upgraded the electricity grid to provide increased capacity for new renewable energy generation, incorporated large-scale energy storage, monitoring and self-healing networks, and a new energy services marketplace as part of a comprehensive smart-grid.
+This case study explains Vattenfall's R&D work on the island of Gotland.
+Vattenfall studied the potential of large-scale energy storage to improve security of supply and host more wind power, deployed test-equipment for evaluating monitoring and self-healing networks, and a novel local marketplace for flexibility and system services as part of a comprehensive smart-grid.

 Gotland, a Swedish island in the Baltic Sea, mostly relies on wind power for its electricity as well as a single connection to the mainland.
 The island lies 200km south of Stockholm and is home to over 57,000 people.
 During the last 15 years the development of wind power on Gotland has been hugely successful.
 With excellent wind speeds, and its open position 90km from the mainland, electricity generation now often exceeds demand requiring the island to export power.

 As the installed wind generation capacity increased to over 180 MW it outstripped demand making export events commonplace.
-By 2010, Gotland’s aging electrical network was not able to keep up with the growing amount of wind power being delivered into the grid.
-The island had an aging high voltage DC connection with mainland Sweden, which wasn’t built for constant import and export, and often caused a total power failure across the whole of Gotland.
+The island had an aging high voltage DC connection with mainland Sweden, which wasn’t originally built for switching between import and export, and often caused a total power failure across the whole of Gotland.

 The challenge of managing increasing levels of distributed renewable energy generation is now a key hurdle in many countries.
 Ensuring security of supply whilst providing an open platform for renewable energy developers to connect is a key challenge for network operators.

-In 2011 the Swedish Energy Authority tasked Vattenfall with addressing Gotland’s energy requirements and, over a six year period, the company upgraded and evolved the island’s electrical infrastructure into a modern, reliable smart grid with a road-map for future development through to 2035.
-A plan was developed which would see large-scale energy storage deployed, alongside a new energy services trading platform, used to align supply and demand.
+In 2011 the Swedish Energy Authority tasked Vattenfall with addressing Gotland’s energy requirements and, over a six year period, the company tested and deployed sensors and breakers in parts of the islands grid for a modern, reliable smart grid with a road-map for future development.

 The development plan for Gotland included an objective to generate 2.5 TWh of electricity per year, equivalent to approximately 600 MW of new wind power construction.
 The main challenge for the development of Gotland’s grid involved delivering increased network capacity for the growth in wind power, whilst increasing security of supply and reducing the number of total power outages.

-Vattenfall identified this could be achieved by disconnecting Gotland from the HVDC connection to the mainland, and running the local grid in island operation mode during short outages.
+Vattenfall identified that improving security of supply could be achieved by disconnecting Gotland from the HVDC connection to the mainland, and running the local grid in island operation mode during short outages.
 The technical requirements mainly consisted of managing the grids’ stability during times the mainland connection was partly or entirely out of operation.
 Wear and tear of the HVDC installation would also be reduced over its remaining service life at the same time.

 Part of the proposed solution for Gotland’s electricity grid involved an energy storage system to work alongside the variable wind power generation and local electricity demand.